 Keep in mind as well that while these numbers can feel terrifying, you’ll actually be paying about a third of the overall cost of rent after splitting the total with roommates.
 Depending on the setup, you and your roommates may also have the option to pay staggered rent.
 That means you can opt for a smaller bedroom or a shared bathroom in exchange for a lower share of the rent.

 When budgeting your monthly expenses, remember to consider that most apartments do not cover additional expenses like utilities, WiFi and parking.
 While multiple roommates do help reduce the cost of rent, the cost of a three bedroom in Irvine is often unrealistic for many students and recent grads.
 Check out our tips for saving money here!

 If you’re looking for an alternative affordable housing option, you might consider a co-living situation like Tripalink to help offset some of these monthly expenses.
 Tripalink’s average rent in Irvine is $990 per person with options as low as $900 for a room in a four to five bedroom fully furnished apartment.

 This offers a much more affordable alternative with a range of added benefits such as utilities, WiFi, property maintenance, security systems and weekly cleanings, all built into the cost of rent.
 Tripalink also uses a matching system to ensure that you and your roommates have compatible living styles, providing a unique opportunity to connect with new people in the area.

-Although the cost of living in Irvine is beginning to rival some of southern California’s largest cities, if you can find an apartment that fits your budget, ultimately the pros of living in Irvine far outweigh the cons.
+Although the cost of living in Irvine is beginning to getting more expensive, if you can find an apartment that fits your budget, ultimately the pros of living in Irvine far outweigh the cons.